You Can Boost FAFSA Completion In Your Community. Here’s How.

 When it comes to paying for college, there’s nothing more important for students to do than complete the Free Application for Federal Student Aid (FAFSA).
 This form, filed annually, is the gateway to virtually all federal, state and institutional financial aid, and many private scholarship providers require it as well.
 Unfortunately, completion rates for the FAFSA have remained stubbornly low — only about half of high school grads complete the form, and the ones who don’t may be leaving close to $3 billion in financial aid on the table.

 In the face of rising costs and spiraling student debt, those dollars are more important than ever.
-To help get them to the students who need them, the federal government has worked to simplify the FAFSA process in recent years.
-And in 2015, supported by organizations like Scholarship America, Congress and the President worked together to introduce the biggest change yet: allowing families to start the FAFSA three months earlier by using their previous year’s IRS filing.
+To help get them to the students who need them, the federal government has worked to simplify the FAFSA process in recent years — the opening date moved up to October 1, the IRS and Department of Ed worked together to allow importing of prior year tax data, and the 2021 Consolidated Appropriations Act introduced several changes to simplify and expand access.

-This timing change makes life easier for families at a busy time, and it also helps align FAFSA deadlines better with colleges’ own financial aid process.
-It should lead to more students completing the form, and to more accurate financial aid offers from schools.
-But, to work as intended, early FAFSA also needs counselors, volunteers and family members to spread the word.
+These changes make life easier for families at a busy time, and align FAFSA deadlines and eligibility requirements better with colleges’ own financial aid process.
+Ideally, they should lead to more students completing the form, and to more accurate financial aid offers from schools.
+But, to work as intended, FAFSA also needs counselors, volunteers and family members to spread the word.
 If you’re in a position to advise or support students, here’s how you can help boost completion rates this fall.

 Learn the landscape.

 To improve FAFSA completion, it’s important to know where you’re starting.
 Fortunately, completion efforts have introduced a great deal more transparency into the process, including detailed district-by-district and school-by-school breakdowns of how many students are starting and finishing their FAFSA.
-Using this tool, you can download FAFSA Completion Project reports to how your district stacks up with others in your state or across the nation.
-You can also use these Title IV reports to learn a great deal about the Pell Grant, federal loan and institutional aid distribution at colleges around the country, helping you get a picture of your students’ likeliest paths to aid.
+The Form Your Future FAFSA Tracker provides state and district-level breakdowns, and these Title IV reports can help you learn a great deal about the Pell Grant, federal loan and institutional aid distribution at colleges around the country, giving you a picture of your students’ likeliest paths to aid.

 Use the available tools.